confluentinc/ducktape/README.md

         python -m ducttape.tests.native_vs_rest_performance

-* Once configured, you can just shutdown your jump server until you need it again.
-You'll still have to wait for your cluster to launch and configure, but you'll avoid a bunch of the initial setup cost.
+* Once configured, you can just shutdown your machines until you need them again.
+To do so, use `vagrant halt` to stop your cluster and manually stop your jump server from the management console.
+To bring them back up, restart your jump server manually, then log in and run `vagrant up` to restore the cluster.